jensbrak/Phiddle/README.md

 * Based on Macios/Cocoa parts of Xamarin
 * Partial implementation: leftovers from templates still there (menu and more)
 * Unclear distinction between WindowController, Window, ViewController and Views, need better understanding of Mac programming before going any further
+* Works "good enough" at the time being but needs more attention really

 ## Phiddle.Win
 * Based on Windows Forms, only way I could get transparency to desktop to work with reasonable effort

 # Issues and roadmap
+Issue = Bug; not working as intended or not working despite efforts ToDo = Planned / incomplete part of the app but no effort to fully implement it has been made

 ## Known issues and shortcomings
-* Multiple screens don't work, currently mess up program real good
-* [Mac]: Updating zoom/info window live only work when moving mouse.
+* [Mac]: Issue: Updating zoom/info window live only work when moving mouse.
 There's something about that refresh...
-* [Mac]: Permissions required to record screen (zoom window) not accessible when app is running
+* [Mac]: Issue: Permissions required to record screen (zoom window) not accessible when app is running (or at least while debugging/running from Visual Studio Mac - when running as standalone app it seem to work fine to access those settings)
+* [Mac]: ToDo: Menu from template still there.
+Remove it or use it (for settings for instance)
+* [Mac/Win]: ToDo: Multiple screens don't work, currently mess up program real good.
+Haven't even tried it on either platform since a very long time ago and when I did it didn't work)

 ## Roadmap / Ideas
+* Core: Shortcut to copy measurements to clip book or similar
+* Core/Win/Mac: Add support for a second lock shortcut, first can be resize uniform size and second golden if applicable
-* General: Settings interface (idea: use native UI for this - Win: notification area, Mac: system menu)
+* Core/Win/Mac: Settings interface (idea: use native UI for this - Win: notification area, Mac: system menu)
-* General: multiple measurements/tools (ie several objects on screen, not one only)?
+* Core: multiple measurements/tools (ie several objects on screen, not one only)?
+* Core: replace info window with "log" that scrolls, replace labels with info label at mouse pointer and add labels to tools only when they're passive/finished measuring
+* Core: popup info/help window
+* Core: visuals for selected tool ("icon")
-* Tool: additional tool: multiline (polygon)
+* Core: additional tool: multiline (polygon)
-* Tool: rotate placed tool
+* Core: rotate placed tool
-* Tool: measure angle (maybe combined with rotation?)
+* Core: measure angle (maybe combined with multiline?)
+* Core: rotate tool (how to handle resize then?)
-* Visuals: automatically move windows when measuring obscured area
+* Core: automatically move windows when measuring obscured area
-* Visuals: window placement in any corner as per settings
+* Core: window placement in any corner as per settings
-* Visuals: show major/minor marks
+* Core: show major/minor marks on tools
-* Stability: deal with multiple screens and scaling/DPI
+* Win/Mac: Stability: deal with multiple screens and scaling/DPI

 # History
+## 0.x.0
+* Core: toggle wide/normal tool width (shortcut: 'w')
+* Core: refactoring tool design (code wise) to a more general one
+* ...

 ## 0.4.1
 * Win: Updated components and framework
 * General: Setup for Windows
 * Visuals: Logo and icon

 ## 0.4.0
 * Core: Settings functionality refactored
 * Core: AppSettings refactored
 * Core: AppState settings service added
 * Core: Defaults moved from single file to appropriate settings file